SUNSET OF FURMANKIND

 “A lapse into what?”
 Dante whispered from behind him.
 “Are you a werewolf near his time of the month?”

 Jon looked over his shoulder at the smirking tiger.
 His ire still fresh, the cougar narrowed his eyes at the other feline, baring an impressive set of feline teeth at him with a snarl and a low-throated growl.
-Dante sat back quickly in his seat, his eyes wide at the sudden ferocity in his housemate's eyes.
+Dante sat back quickly in his seat, his eyes wide at the sudden ferocity in his housemate's eyes; there was no mistaking that this was not a teasing, but was true rage.
 Then, just as suddenly, Jon blinked and raised a hand up to his face, rubbing his forehead.

 “Sorry…” he mumbled at Dante.
 “I think the stress of this gravity is affecting more than my muscles.”